akhildsn/My_Blog/_posts/2021-03-13-Automating Outlook mails using python.md

 #### Authentication steps

 1. You first need to register a new application on [Azure portal (App Registrations)](https://portal.azure.com/#blade/Microsoft_AAD_RegisteredApps/ApplicationsListBlade)
- - Login to Azuer portal using the mail id you want to set up the authentication for
+ - Login to Azure portal using the mail id you want to set up the authentication for
  - Register a new application and name it
  - In the *Supported account types* select 'Accounts in any organizational directory (Any Azure AD directory - Multitenant) and personal Microsoft accounts (e.g. Skype, Xbox)'
  - Set the redirect URI (Web) to: https://login.microsoftonline.com/common/oauth2/nativeclient and click register